francescmm/GitQlientPlugin/README.md

-# GitQlientPlugin
+# GitQlient
-GitQlientPlugin is the project to build and integrated a QtCreator plugin of GitQlient
+GitQlient is the project to build and integrated a QtCreator plugin of GitQlient app

 ## Installing the plugin
 You can find the plugin in the [release section](https://github.com/francescmm/GitQlientPlugin/releases).
 Once you have downloaded the plugin, copy it into the QtCreator folder where Qt is installed (Qt/Tools/QtCreator/lib/qtcreator/plugins) or in the following folders: